Board Minute Taking Guide

 Minute taking – so what’s the problem?

-Minutes are the guard-rails that hold organisations accountable to decisions made by the organisations ultimate leadership body, the board of directors.
-In most jurisdictions it is a legal requirement of incorporated bodies to keep a written record of the board’s decisions by way of minutes.
-In New Zealand for example, Schedule 3 of the New Zealand companies act states the requirements to take official minutes of board meetings for registered companies.
-For NFPs, the Incorporated Societies Act 1908 outlines the requirements of minute taking.
-Minutes also serve as scrutiny should legal challenges come from internal or external parties.
+Board meeting minutes are the guard-rails that hold organisations accountable to decisions made by the organisations’ ultimate leadership body, the board of directors.
+In most jurisdictions it is a legal requirement of incorporated bodies to keep a written record of the board’s decisions by way of meeting minutes.
+In New Zealand for example, Schedule 3 of the New Zealand companies actstates the requirements to take official minutes of board meetings for registered companies.
+For NFPs, the Incorporated Societies Act 1908outlines the requirements of taking minutes.
+Meeting minutes also serve as scrutiny should legal challenges come from internal or external parties.
 Case in point is the recent legal action and ruling against the directors of Mainzeal in New Zealand.
 In a decisive victory for the Mainzeal liquidators, Justice Francis Cooke ordered the directors of the failed construction company, to pay $36 million to creditors.

 The decision highlights the importance of directors focusing on the complex risks they may be facing and making sure they are spending adequate time in the boardroom mitigating that risk, It also highlights the complexity of some of these operational environments and the responsibility that comes with some of these governance roles.

 A Record of the Board Meeting and Key Decisions